openebs/openebs/documentation/source/Usecases/mongodb.rst

 ^^^^^^^^^^^^^^^^^^^^
 The following procedure helps you install Sysbench.

-* Download the appropriate branch of Percona-Lab's sysbench fork with support for MongoDB integration on Kubernetes nodes.
-The sysbench dependencies are installed in these Kubernetes nodes. (see, `Prerequisites`_)
+* Download the appropriate branch of Percona-Lab's Sysbench fork with support for MongoDB integration on Kubernetes nodes.
+The Sysbench dependencies are installed in these Kubernetes nodes. (see, `Prerequisites`_)
 ::

     git clone -b dev-mongodb-support-1.0 https://github.com/Percona-Lab/sysbench.git